 The music of Bolero dance is typically arranged with Spanish vocals accompanied by subtle percussion using the conga and bongos.
 The unique, Bolero dance can be characterized by the long sweeping side steps.
 The expanding and contracting effect of Bolero makes a dramatic statement in a soft and romantic way.

 Learning the Bolero Dance can be difficult for beginners because the rhythm can be hard to distinguish from other dances.
 Fortunately, Arthur Murray Dance Centers can set you up with dance classes with a trained dance instructor that can help beginners, and advanced dancers alike.
 Let us be the answer to your questions about dance lessons, and learning to dance in general.
 We are ready for you to come join us at our dance studio to learn Bolero dance, as well as the rumba, so that you can feel the difference.
-Sign up for dance lesson with us today!
+Sign up for dance lessons with us today!